raspberrypi/documentation/raspbian/applications/vcgencmd.md

 ## vcgencmd

-`vcgencmd` is a command line utility that can get various pieces of information from the Videocore4 GPU on the Raspberry Pi.
-Much of the information available is only of use to internal Raspberry Pi engineers, but there are a number of very useful options available to end users that will be described here.
+`vcgencmd` is a command line utility that can get various pieces of information from the VideoCore GPU on the Raspberry Pi.
+Much of the information available is only of use to Raspberry Pi engineers, but there are a number of very useful options available to end users that will be described here.

 The source for the application can be found on our github page [here](https://github.com/raspberrypi/userland/tree/master/host_applications/linux/apps/gencmd).